mw572/PracticalMachineLearning/writeup.md

 ### Model Accuracy and Out of Sample Error

-We first look at the error matrix and summary statistics of the model
+We first look at the error matrix and summary statistics of the model:
 ```r
 prediction <- predict(modFit, testing)
 confusionMatrix(testing$classe, prediction) # printing error matrix